Documentation Index

 - Locate and select the Apple Pay option and click Connect.

-- Provide a Name for the connection, select Apple Pay as Payment method, and provide the information you acquired when following the Prerequisites process, click Next.
+- Provide a Name for the connection, select Apple Pay as Payment method, and in the Use certificates dropdown, select the option that matches your setup:

-- Configure set up costs (optional) and accounts in the following two steps.
+- Click Next, configure set up costs (optional) and accounts in the following two steps.

 - Click Save.
 Apple Pay will be added to your connections.